betoelmanco123/sudoku_generator/algorithm.md

 ## `get_the_next_target(sudoku)`
 ### **Description**
-This function takes a board of sudoku and returns the position a `EMPTY` square
+This function takes a board of sudoku and returns the position of a `EMPTY` square
 ### **Arguments**
 - Sudoku with `EMPTY`squares
 ### **Output**